+1. Transition to a low carbon economy.

-1. The sub-fund includes the identification and analysis of a company's environmental and social factors, including but not limited to physical risks of climate change and human capital management.
+- 2. Responsible business practices in accordance with UN Global Compact and OECD Principles for businesses. - 3.
+Minimum environmental standards through exclusion of business activities that are deemed harmful to the environment. - 4.
+Identification and analysis of a company's environmental characteristics including, but not limited to, physical risks of climate change and human capital management. - 5.
+Active consideration of environmental issues through engagement and proxy voting. - 6.
+Analysis of the share of investment involved in controversial weapons.

-2. Responsible business practices in accordance with UN Global Compact and OECD Principles for businesses.

-3. Minimum environmental standards through exclusion of business activities that are deemed harmful to the environment.

-4. Active consideration of environmental issues through engagement and proxy voting.

-5. Analysis of the share of investment involved in controversial weapons.

 The sub-fund is actively managed and does not track a benchmark.
-The reference benchmark for sub-fund market comparison purposes is MSCI Emerging Markets (the "Reference Benchmark"), however, this is not designated for the purpose of attaining the environmental or social characteristics promoted by the sub-fund.
+The reference benchmark for sub-fund market comparison purposes is MSCI AC World (the "Reference Benchmark"), however, this is not designated for the purpose of attaining the environmental or social characteristics promoted by the sub-fund.